Oszkar/rusty2048/readme.md

 * press arrow keys on the keyboard
 * drink responsibly

+## Current TODOs/known issues
+* arrow keys handling does not seem to work on linux (at least on WSL)
+* moves_available() function's logic is not complete yet
+* need to clear out some TODOs as commented

 ## Roadmap

 * v0.1.* - I am going to keep everything in hardcoded 4*4 array, command line only